Find Grad Schools

 7 Yearly Graduations

 University of California - Santa Cruz comes in at #19 on our list of the most popular colleges offering doctor's degrees in biomathematics.
 Roughly 19,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-During the 2020-2021 academic year, 7 people received their doctor's degree in biomathematics from UC Santa Cruz.
-Around 43% of these students were from an underrepresented racial-ethnic group, and 29% were women.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
+During the most recent year for which we have data, 7 people received their doctor's degree in biomathematics from UC Santa Cruz.
+About 25% of this group were women, and 17% were students from an underrepresented racial-ethnic group.

 #19